Modelpalooza Judging Process

 The Judging process will be conducted as follows:

-1) Together with other Judges in your Group, identify all of a Contestants Entries grouped together on the display table.
-Quickly assess all of the Contestants Entries and determine if they are all of similar quality.
-If one Entry stands out as being better, only score that Entry.
-If they are similar, then Entries are scored as a collection so that a "Display Medal" may be possibly awarded.
+1) Together with other assigned Judge, look at the Contestant ID number on the form and identify all of a given Contestants Entries which should be placed together on the display table.
+Talk amongst yourselves and quickly assess all of the Contestants Entries and determine if they are all of similar quality.
+If one Entry stands out as being better, you will only score that one Entry.
+If the entries are similar, then Entries are scored as a collection so that a "Display Medal" may be awarded.
+If you are judging all entries as a group, write the word "Display Medal" on the top of one Entry.
 Then separate the Entry sheets from all of that Contestant’s Entries leaving only the Pink copy on the display table.
 The White and Yellow copies are distributed to the Judges.
-(Remove the White and Yellow copies from all Entries – even those which are not to be scored – draw a vertical line through the scoring area of the Entries which are not to be scored).
-The Judge should turn over the sheet and record their unique Judge Number on the top of the selected Entries Scoring Form.
-Then Judges should determine the criteria for the Entry by placing a check mark in the “Max.
-Possible” column.
-For missing criteria, draw a line through the “Max Possible and “Raw Scores” boxes.
-Verify that each Judge has recorded the same values and recorded a ‘0’ for any missing criteria.

-- OOTB Entries must be an unmodified commercially produced kit, WITH KIT INSTRUCTION SHEET provided next to the model.
+4) Consider the entry score sheet and determine if it is "OOTB" or "Scratch-built".
+Verify each of these - instructions should be present for OOTB entries.
+OOTB Entries must be an unmodified commercially produced kit, WITH KIT INSTRUCTION SHEET provided next to the model.
 If no instruction sheet is present, the Entry will not be judged as OOTB.
 Judges should then refer to the front side of the Entry Sheet and cross out the OOTB marking.
-Seams may be filled if necessary, rigging, antennas and paper seatbelts may be added.
+Seams may be filled if necessary, rigging, antennas and paper seat-belts may be added.
 Entry may be painted as desired and substitute decals may be used (same as regular IPMS rules).

-- Scratch-built Entries must be more than 50% Contestant supplied parts.
+Scratch-built Entries must be more than 50% Contestant supplied parts.
 Scratch-built models may incorporate parts from other kits, but these should be generally unrelated to their original identity, except for minor parts such as wheels, guns, etc. (same as regular IPMS rules).
+If it is marked OOTB and there are no instructions present, write "no instructions" on the score sheet.
+If it appears that a scratch-built entry is not scratched, then write "not scratch" on the score sheet.

-- After scoring all Entries, the scored Entry Sheets are then returned to the Registrar for data entry.
+6) At the end of your shift (or periodically), return all the un-Scored and completed Entry Scoring Sheets to the Registration Desk for review and data entry.
 The final weighted score is automatically calculated by ModelBase.
-The Registrar may request additional information from the Judges if problems are identified.
+The Registrar may request additional information from the Judges if issues are identified.

-Medals will be generally awarded using this scale (but may be adjusted):
+Medals will be generally awarded using this scale (but may be adjusted as necessary):

-•Silver / Silver Display Medal - 70 to 89 points
+•Silver / Silver Display Medal - 7 or 8

-•Bronze / Bronze Display Medal - 50 to 69 points
+•Bronze / Bronze Display Medal - 5 or 6

 ModelBase also allows for a Judge’s average scores to be calibrated together with other Judges.
 This means that if one Judge is scoring “hard” and another is scoring “easy”, this can be detected and corrected across a Group and even the entire show.
 Judges should attempt to just be consistent.
 We don’t expect all Judges to score identically, so some calibration may be necessary.
 An overall assessment of the Judges scoring scales will be performed by the Head Judge to determine that there is equality among all the various Groups and these are calibrated together.
 Judges scores may be revised based upon this assessment.